Onisaburo Deguchi: Biography

+In 1905, he published Michi no Shiori (道の栞) (lit.
+'Guide to the Way'), for which Esperanto and Portuguese translations were published in 1997.
+Another book similar in length and topic, Michi no Hikari (道の光) (lit.
+'Light on the Way'), was also published.
+Onisaburo Deguchi also wrote the Three Mirrors or San Kagami (三鏡, 844 chapters total), which consists of the Water Mirror (水鏡, 249 chapters), Moon Mirror (月鏡, 212 chapters), and Jade Mirror (玉鏡, 383 chapters).

-In 1908 he and Deguchi Nao founded the Dai Nihon Shūseikai which in 1913 became Taihonkyō and in 1916 the Kōdō Ōmoto.
+In 1908, he and Deguchi Nao founded the Dai Nihon Shūseikai (大日本修斎会), which in 1913 became Taihonkyō (大本教) and in 1916 the Kōdō Ōmoto (皇道大本).
+Soon afterwards, he began publishing a periodical journal called Shinreikai (神霊界; "World of Gods and Spirits").
 In 1923, he learned Esperanto, an international planned language, and introduced it to the activities of Oomoto.
 In 1924, retired naval captain Yutaro Yano and his associates within the Black Dragon Society invited Onisaburo on a journey to Mongolia.
 Onisaburo led a group of Oomoto disciples, including Aikido founder Morihei Ueshiba.
-Ikki Kita had previously been sent to China by the Black Dragon Society and had in 1919 proposed that Esperanto be the only language spoken in the Empire of Japan.
+Ikki Kita had previously been sent to China by the Black Dragon Society and had proposed in for Esperanto to be the only language spoken in the Empire of Japan.

-In Ōmoto Incident, he had been detained for about six years and a half since his arrest in 1935.
+During the Ōmoto Incident, he had been detained for about six years and a half since his arrest in 1935.

 He is remembered as a jovial patriarch of that school and is best known to Westerners as a teacher and religious instructor of Morihei Ueshiba, the founder of aikido.

 A believer in the Oomoto maxim that it was humanity's duty to move forward together, bringing about a new age of existence on Earth, Onisaburo went to great lengths to promote the syncretic faith preached by Nao Deguchi.
 He wrote the Reikai Monogatari (Tales of the Spirit World), an 81-volume work that covered his alleged travels into the spiritual planes of existence, as well as many other theologically permeated stories which expounded on numerous Oomoto spiritual ideals.